-Retired surgeons Ben Magsamen, Charles Collopy, Robert Johnson, and Doug Murray (from left)
+Retired surgeons Ben Magsamen, Charles Collopy (deceased), Robert Johnson, and Doug Murray (from left)

 We’ve taken great pleasure in serving the people, families, sports teams, athletes, and schools of the region since our founding!
 1969 was the year we began, using the name of Fort Collins Orthopedic Associates.
 The founders of the practice were Drs.
 Charles Collopy, Robert Johnson, Benedict Magsamen, and Douglas Murray.

 The four physicians had come to Fort Collins separately in the 1960s, and after a few years in practice, they formed a partnership.
 The doctors were among the first orthopaedic specialists in the region, and helped pioneer the development of that patient care specialty.